cap2002/bitcoinclassic/README.md

 ln -s /media/data/blocks blocks
 ```

-To check this has worked perform the following
+To check this has worked perform the following.
 ```
 cd ~/.bitcoin
 ls -al